Marcelckp/Marcelckp/README.md

      Coding
      Gaming
      Basket ball && Soccer
-     I also like to get out site see and hangout with friends and be sociable
+     I also like to get out, site see and hangout with friends and be sociable

 - 🌱 I’m currently learning ...
      Fullstack development( JavaScript/ CSS/ HTML/ Python )